backupmigrate/backup_migrate_core/src/Plugin/README.md

 See: [Sources](https://github.com/backupmigrate/backup_migrate_core/tree/master/src/Source)

 ##### Destinations
 Destinations are the places where the backup files are sent (during `backup()`) or from which they are loaded (uring `restore()`).
-Each backup and restore operation saves to or loads from a single destination.
+Restore operations loads a file from a single destination.
+Backup operations save the backup file to 1 or more specified destinations.

 See: [Destinations](https://github.com/backupmigrate/backup_migrate_core/tree/master/src/Destination)